 After a long sun-drenched day on the lake, you and your loved ones gather in a circle of chairs at the water’s edge to breathe in the crisp early fall air.
 You listen to the crackle of the bonfire and share lazy laughter as a pink sunset settles on the lapping water, giving way to evening’s starry sky.
-As you breathe in the cool pine-laden air, you take in the fullness of your day spent with loved ones — feeling of the wind against your face in the boat, splashing around at the dock, grabbing boiled peanuts from the local waterside peanut haunt, jumping off Chimney Rock, playing board games in the screened-in porch after lunch, taking a nap in the hammock — simply appreciating the beauty of nature and one another’s company for a near perfect day.
+As you breathe in the cool, pine-laden air, you take in the fullness of your day spent with loved ones.
+The feeling of the wind against your face in the boat, splashing around at the dock, grabbing boiled peanuts from the local waterside peanut haunt, jumping off Chimney Rock, playing board games in the screened-in porch after lunch, taking a nap in the hammock — simply appreciating the beauty of nature and one another’s company for a near-perfect day.

 This is Lake Martin.

 “When people come here, it is all about their family,” says Steve Arnberg, Vice President of Real Estate Sales of Russell Lands.
 “Typically, lake homes have a great big family space and small bedroom spaces, because the only time you are in your bedroom is to sleep.
 You spend most of your time out on the lake, so all of those big open rooms are for eating and playing and being together.
 All those old jigsaw puzzles and games that gather dust at home — the place you play with them is at the lake.”

 “Lake Martin is the most beautiful lake in the South,” says David Nelson, President of Canvasback Management.
 “In my opinion, there is nothing better than being in the boat with family and friends on the lake.”